RENJITHVS/Restaurant_project/Readme.md

 1. Register for an account or log in if you already have an account.
 2. View the menu items and select the quandity of items you want to order.
 3. Review your order.

-## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.